Traecp/DEVA/README.md

 + Installation:

 	A binary package has been built for Microsoft Windows (32 bit, python 2.7): DEVA-X.Y.Z.win32.msi.
-This file is found in the for_Windows folder.
+This file is found in the "for_Windows" folder.
 Just double click on this file to execute the installation.

 	For linux user you can install DEVA with: python setup.py install (you have to be root (sudo) to install)

 RUNNING:
 ==========================
-to run DEVA, just open a terminal (or command prompt on Windows) and type: Deva.py
+to run DEVA, just open a terminal wherever you want (or command prompt on Windows) and type: Deva.py
++ Please refer to the wiki pages for more detail about software usage.